William "Harrison" Johnston was born in 1814 in Pennsylvania. His parents are unknown to us.

 The Waynesburg Democrat once said that the Johnstons resided "for several years on the farm where William Caldwell now resides...."

 Harrison passed away at the age of 58 on Feb.
 27, 1872, of an unknown cause.
-No newspaper account of his death has been found in Washington newspapers.
-He was laid to rest in the Jacksonville Cemetery in Wind Ridge, across the road from the Cumberland Presbyterian Church.
-No obituary has been located for him in Waynesburg newspapers.
+No newspaper account of his death has been found in Washington or Waynesburg newspapers.
+His remains were laid to rest in the Jacksonville Cemetery in Wind Ridge, across the road from the Cumberland Presbyterian Church.

 Elizabeth outlived her husband by more than a quarter of a century, and was close with her aged sister Emily (Owen) Jennings.
-She was well known as "Aunt Betsey" (or "Aunt Bety") and made her home in Wind Ridge.
-A newspaper said she "was a much respected christian lady and an exemplary member of the C.P. church."
+She was well known locally as "Aunt Betsey" (or "Aunt Bety") and continued to make her home in Wind Ridge.
+A newspaper said she "was a much respected christian lady and an exemplary member of the C.P. church" and that she "leaves one daughter and four sons...."

-At the end of February 1899, when she was age 83, Elizabeth came down with a fatal case of pneumonia, or "la grippe" as it was then called.
-She suffered for 13 days, and died in the wee hours of the morning in the Miner residence on March 13, 1899.
+Elizabeth only lived for a few months after becoming part of the Miner household.
+At the tail end of February 1899, when she was age 83, Elizabeth came down with a fatal case of pneumonia, or "la grippe" as it was then called.
+She suffered for 13 days, and died in the wee hours of the morning on March 13, 1899.
 News of her death was telephoned to undertaker S. Knight, according to a Waynesburg Republican article.
 Her remains were sent by train to Wind Ridge for burial beside her husband.

-Resting for eternity in the same row of graves are Elizabeth's sister and brother in law, Emily (1898) and Samuel Jennings (1882), and presumed Owen relatives Aaron Owen (1888), Maria Owen (1868), Mary Owen (1892), and Mary E. Owen (1895).
+Also resting for eternity in the same row of graves are Elizabeth's sister and brother in law, Emily (1898) and Samuel Jennings (1882), and presumed Owen relatives Aaron Owen (1888), Maria Owen (1868), Mary Owen (1892), and Mary E. Owen (1895).
 It is believed that the flowers and plantings at the Johnstons' grave were placed by their great-granddaughter, Jessie (Miner) Schultz, who showed the location to the founder of this website in 1984.
+The graves were revisited and re-photographed in 2014.

 Under the terms of Elizabeth's will, on file today at the Washington County Courthouse, Elizabeth selected her son Stephen as executor of the estate, but in turn he asked his nephew William Allen "Will" Miner to serve in this role.
 An inventory and appraisement of her assets totaled one cow valued at $28, a certificate of deposit worth $325, and cash of $13.60.